intel/nauta/docs/user-guide/README.md

 # Terms and Conditions

+This document is subject to [CC-BY-ND 4.0.](https://creativecommons.org/licenses/by-nd/4.0/)

 Copyright © 2019 Intel Corporation.
 All rights reserved.

 Intel and the Intel logo are trademarks of Intel Corporation in the U.S. and other countries.

-\* Other names and brands may be claimed as the property of others.
+'*'    Other names and brands may be claimed as the property of others.
+This document contains information on products and/or processes in development.